rossop/rossop/README.md

 # Welcome to Peter Rosso's GitHub 👋

 Hello!
-I'm Peter, an engineer, researcher, and coder passionate about solving complex problems, advancing engineering design, and embracing the challenges of continuous learning.
-My GitHub is a window into my journey, featuring projects spanning coding challenges, engineering innovations, and machine learning projects.
+I'm Peter, an engineer, researcher, and coder passionate about solving complex problems.
+I leverage design thinking and thorough research methodologies while embracing the challenges of continuous learning.
+My GitHub showcases my journey, featuring projects in coding challenges, engineering innovations, and machine learning.

 ## 🚀 About Me